ArkamFahry/KnowledgeBase/pages/Supabase.md

 		- Self Hosting Supabase can be a challenge because the multiple services required by Supabase to function are hard to deploy and manage.
 		- The client SDKs are hard to migrate away from.
 Though Supabase uses standard [[PostgreSQL]] under the hood the Supabase clients are built to interact with the API which runs on top of the Database so migration would be a chalange.
 		- If [[SQL]] is not the preferred way of data modelling  then Supabase is out the window.
 		- The Authorization system is different.
-There needs to be a good level of understanding on [[PostgreSQL/RLS]] to implement robust auth rules.
+There needs to be a good level of understanding on [[PostgreSQL RLS]] to implement robust auth rules.
 		- There is no offline data persistence in the SDKs.
 	- ## Supabase Resources
 		- [The Open Source Firebase Alternative | Supabase](https://supabase.com/)